 - Highlight: Lazy Sunday Thoughts: After the Readathon

 Melissa is a self-confessed voracious reader, and she also produces more book reviews than just about anyone on the planet.
 She’s especially fond of middle grade and YA fiction and science fiction fantasy.
-She never has enjoyed a crime or thriller novel, but you might connect if you love travel and food as much as she does.
+She never has enjoyed a crime or thriller novel, but you might connect if you love to travel and food as much as she does.

 - Highlight: The Mark of Athena